 Floaters look like dark specks, clouds, threads, or spider webs moving through your vision.
 Most people see them once in a while.
 Floaters may be pieces of gel or other material floating inside your eye.
 They are usually harmless.

-As you age, you are more likely to notice floaters.
-Floaters can also be caused by an eye injury or surgery.
-People who are nearsighted also see more floaters.
-If floaters appear suddenly or greatly increase in number, they can be a sign of an eye problem—such as retinal detachment—that needs care.SCHEDULE AN EYE EXAM
+You are more likely to notice floaters as you age, but an eye injury or surgery can also cause floaters.
+Nearsighted people also see more floaters.
+If floaters appear suddenly or significantly increase in number, they can signify an eye problem—such as retinal detachment—that needs care.SCHEDULE AN EYE EXAM

 Blepharitis is inflammation of the membrane covering the inside of the eyelid and the white of the eye.
 It is caused by bacteria on the eyelids or the skin around the eyes.
 Dandruff or oily skin can also cause blepharitis.
 Wearing contact lenses or makeup can make symptoms worse.

-If blepharitis is not treated promptly, it can lead to a stye (an infection at the base of an eyelash or oil gland) or a chronic cyst (chalazion), which could require surgery to remove.
+If not cared for promptly, blepharitis can lead to a stye (an infection at the base of an eyelash or oil gland) or a chronic cyst (chalazion), requiring surgery to remove.

 Think you may be suffering from blepharitis?
 Find out for sure and get relief.GET MORE INFORMATION ABOUT BLEPHARITIS